aleen42/PersonalWiki/contribution.md

 - Make a detailed description about your issue, and make me understood what you want to contribute for my projects.

+#### Fixing issues

+- Fork this project in your account and create a branch with a standard

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./pic/tail.gif"></a>